By David Outten, Production Editor

 Finally, THE AVENGERS did not chase off audiences with gratuitous foul language, unnecessary sex and nudity, or attacks on religious beliefs.
 It even has a line of dialogue favorable to those who believe in ethical monotheism, one God.
 There was also a reference to the biblical story of Jonah and the Whale, which Jesus alluded to when teaching about His upcoming death and resurrection.

 Studios that think they can match the success of THE AVENGERS with lots of CGI need only look at JOHN CARTER or BATTLESHIP.
 To match the entertainment value of THE AVENGERS, what you need is a clean, immensely entertaining, patriotic script.
 The original STAR WARS was one of the greatest hits of all time because its ground-breaking special effects were just used as background to a tremendous story with diverse, wonderful characters having to learn to work together to overcome evil, without a lot of foul language or other off-color material (does that sound familiar?).Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!